lrytz/efftp/notes/session.md

 - testing framework for effect domain authors. we should also use that for testing the core plugin

+- run effects plugin selectively? e.g. on some packages only. is that useful, practical

 ## pushing argument types into @rel annotations of result types